msaij/infotech4syz/README.md

 ## API Integration
 - The frontend will consume the REST API exposed by the Django backend.
 - Update API URLs in the frontend as needed.
+For authenticated requests, fetch a CSRF token from `/api/csrf/` and include it as the `X-CSRFToken` header.

 ## Customization
 - Add your Django models, serializers, and views in the `api` app.